luchiniatwork/cambada/README.md

                         "--app-version" "0.5.3"]}}}
 ```

-By having an alias like this in your `deps.edn` you can simply run it by using
+By having an alias like this `uberjar` one in your `deps.edn` you can simply run
-`clj -A:uberjar` making it familiar to those used with `lein uberjar`:
+it by using `$ clj -A:uberjar` making it very familiar to those used with `$
+lein uberjar`:

 ``` shell
 $ clj -A:uberjar